vskjefst/find-free-photos-ff-extension/README.md

 `ffp mountain range`

 This will open a few new tabs, and search for your keywords on the photo sites the extension currently supports.
 Easy as pie.
-Please note that the extension is dumb as a rock, so it won't reuse the same tabs the if you do a new search.
-Instead, new tabs will be opened.
+The plugin will reuse tabs it has already created if they've not been closed manually.

 ## Supported sites